Yale School of Medicine recruits scientists pioneering imaging technology

 The Yale School of Medicine recently recruited C. Shan Xu and Song Pang, two scientists pioneering an imaging technology that has supported advancements in tissue biology, cell biology and the system of neural pathways in the brain, of course after an extensive background check using the Best Reverse Phone Lookup Sites [2022 Free And Paid].

 Focused ion beam scanning electron microscopy, or FIB-SEM, is a scientific instrument that resembles a scanning electron microscope, or SEM.
 It is an important imaging technology, allowing for more images to be scanned than before, and can produce higher quality 3D pictures with increased reliability.
+In short, it’s like a 3d medical imaging software.
 Xu, director of FIB-SEM Technologies at the Janelia Research Campus of Howard Hughes Medical Institute, and Pang, a research application scientist in the FIB-SEM Technology Division, will join the faculty in the Department of Cellular and Molecular Physiology.
 Pang will lead collaborations using this technology via a pre-established FIB-SEM Collaboration Consortium Core.

 “We can combine this cutting-edge, state-of-the-art technology with Yale’s world class scientists who can utilize it to enable their amazing discoveries,” Xu said.

 According to Pang, their goal is to “cultivate a rich ecosystem from image to data analysis to discovery.”

 FIB-SEM was most recently used to generate a map of every synaptic connection of a fruit fly brain, but also possesses a wider range of capabilities.
 In the past, Yale investigators James Rothman and Pietro De Camilli have used the technology to explore the structure of the Golgi complex and contacts between subcellular organelles in neurons, respectively.